prcutler/the-bootloader/_drafts/trailer-2.md

 Paul: Welcome to The Bootloader, I'm Paul Cutler along with my co-host, Tod Kurt.
 Tod, today is September 19th.
 That means one more week until the show debuts!

 Tod: You know what else today is?
 Talk Like a Pirate Day!
-And here's a fun fact: CircuitPython has a Pirate language avaiable.
+And here's a fun fact: CircuitPython has a Pirate language available.
 When you visit CircuitPython.org to download a build, check out the drop down menu with the language choices and you can't miss it.

 Paul:  Check out The Bootloader in your favorite podcast app.
-Tod and I will share a few things each episode and they won't all be this silly.
+Tod and I will share a few things each episode and I promise they won't all be this silly.

 Either: Visit thebootloader.net or follow us on Twitter at @thebootloader and look for our first episode next Monday!